-But color psychology has long had a place in traditional marketing.
+Color psychology has long been a powerful marketing tool.
 For example, merchandisers use different colors to trigger emotions needed to get customers to buy.
-It can also be used in personal branding — for instance, do you want your online presence to convey trust or authority?
+It's also a great tool to use when picking a color scheme for your personal branding.
+Do you want your online presence to convey trust, serenity, or authority?
 Color is one way to help craft that image.

 What Is Color Psychology?

-Color psychology is research about how color influences human behavior and decision-making.
-Different colors, hues, and tones bring up distinct associations.
+Color psychology is research about how color affects human behavior and emotions.
+Different colors, hues, and tones bring up distinct associations that impact human mood and decision making.
 Color psychology can vary depending on personal preferences and culture.

 In marketing, color can impact how buyers perceive different brands and products, so it’s crucial to pick the tones that align with your business’s goals and target audience.